homie-iti/frontend/README.md

-# Homie
+# Homie - Angular Frontend

-Angular frontend for HOMIE: an online rental accommodation platform for young professionals and international students who came to Egypt looking for apartment.
+Angular frontend for [HOMIE](https://homie-iti.vercel.app/): an online rental accommodation platform for young professionals and international students who came to Egypt looking for apartment.
 We allow users to rent a unit as agents and they are also allowed to rent their units as landlords.
 A unit can be a whole apartment or just a room and you can filter the units to match what you want in a very specific way.
-This repository is a part of our ITI graduation project.
+**This repository is a part of our ITI graduation project.
 We are interns in the MEARN track and our project is built using Angular, MongoDB, Express and NodeJS.
-You can find all project repos here.
+You can find all project repos [here](https://github.com/homie-iti).**

 ## Source Code Organization